colestriler/flask-template/README.md

 Note: outdated.

-Will require heavy remodeling for modern API server.
+Will require heavy remodeling to function as a modern server.